cezarbajenaru/eks-course/EKS&Kubernetes.md

 Deployments:
-Deployments are a superset of replicas.
-You never need to create pods manually — **ReplicaSets and Deployments do it implicitly from the Pod template.**
+Deployments are a superset of replica set.
+Replica set is a small subset of the deployment features You never need to create pods manually — **ReplicaSets and Deployments do it implicitly from the Pod template.**
 A **Deployment** is basically a **ReplicaSet manager** — it wraps ReplicaSets and adds **version control, rollout management, and rollback capabilities** on top of them.
 Whenever we create a deployment we rollout a replicaSet also